About Me - Counselling, Therapy & Social Work Solutions

-In addition to applying counselling skills through therapeutic conversations, I have a wide range of counselling “tools” to “fit” with client needs and different developmental stages’ including picture “strength” cards, stones, candles, guided visualisation, paper, art & drawing tools, stress, anger management and relaxation techniques and strategies for building confidence, improving self- care and increasing safe, regulated behaviours.
-I am also a singer-songwriter and musician and am happy to incorporate music, poetry & writing into therapeutic sessions, dependent upon the wishes and feelings of my clients.
+In addition to using Counselling Principles & Skills through therapeutic conversations, I have a wide range of counselling “tools” to “fit” with client needs and different developmental stages’ including picture “strength” cards, stones, candles, guided visualisation, paper, art & drawing tools, stress, anger management and relaxation techniques and strategies for building confidence, improving self- care and increasing safe, regulated behaviours.
+I am also a singer-songwriter & musician and am happy to consider incorporating music, poetry & writing into therapeutic sessions, dependent upon the wishes and feelings of my clients.

 Reflective practice & Continuous personal & professional Development

-In line with BACP requirements I participate in continuous professional development, regular supervision & reflective practice.
+In line with BACP requirements, I participate in continuous professional development, regular supervision & reflective practice.
 Counselling sessions are reviewed & evaluated to make sure they are helpful to my clients - please scroll down to read about my evaluation & positive testimonials.
-For my own healing & development I have participated in bereavement counselling, post traumatic stress counselling, person centred counselling and integrative counselling and monthly life coaching.
-I was an active member of a Jungian dream course and group in Sydney, Australia where focus was upon our supporting members of the group to understand and integrate the messages from our unconscious mind.
-I am a long term member of a peer support group where I work on my own goals for personal development and emotional wellbeing.
-My own self care includes aerobic exercise, yoga, expressing feelings as a singer songwriter & musician & spending time with family, friends & pets.
+For my own healing & development I have participated in bereavement counselling, post traumatic stress counselling, Integrative person centred counselling, transactional analysis & monthly life coaching.
+I was an active member of a weekly Jungian dream course and group in Sydney, Australia where focus was upon sharing support within the group for members of the group to understand and integrate the messages within dreams from our unconscious mind.
+I am a long term member of a therapeutic peer support group where I work on my own goals for personal development and emotional wellbeing.
+My own self care includes aerobic exercise, yoga, expressing feelings as a singer songwriter & musician & spending time with family, friends & pets, within Coronavirus restrictions.
 Mindfulness training, heart math personal resilience training & my participation in a 3 Principles group have helped me with being a reflective practitioner, & to further process issues which have arisen in my personal life.

 Training, qualifications & experience

 I have completed a British Association of Counsellors and Psychotherapists (BACP) accredited course and I am a qualified Humanistic Integrative Counsellor (FdA Counselling); I abide by BACP standards & ethics.